algolia/instantsearch-android/docgen/src/widgets.md

 A useful pattern to improve your user's experience consists in displaying a progress indicator when there are ongoing requests still waiting to complete.

-By default, the InstantSearchHelper will display an indeterminate [`ProgressBar`](https://developer.android.com/reference/android/widget/ProgressBar.html) in your `SearchView` as long as some requests are still incomplete.
+By default, the InstantSearchHelper will display an indeterminate [`ProgressBar`][docs-progressbar] in your `SearchView` as long as some requests are still incomplete.
 This loader is shown using animations when the target device is recent enough (>= API 14), or after a small delay to avoid blinking.
 You can change this delay by calling `InstantSearchHelper#enableProgressBar(int)` with a delay in milliseconds, or disable this progress indicator with `InstantSearchHelper#disableProgressBar()`.

-Alternatively, you can implement your own progress logic by using a [`SearchProgressController`](https://github.com/algolia/instantsearch-android/blob/master/instantsearch/src/main/java/com/algolia/instantsearch/SearchProgressController.java).
+Alternatively, you can implement your own progress logic by using a [`SearchProgressController`](https://github.com/algolia/instantsearch-android/blob/master/instantsearch/src/main/java/com/algolia/instantsearch/events/SearchProgressController.java)
-Once instantiated, a **SearchProgressController** will inform its [`ProgressListener`](https://github.com/algolia/instantsearch-android/blob/master/instantsearch/src/main/java/com/algolia/instantsearch/SearchProgressController.java#L99) when some requests are sent with `onStart()`, and will call `onStop()` when all current requests have returned.
+Once instantiated, a **SearchProgressController** will inform its [`ProgressListener`](https://github.com/algolia/instantsearch-android/blob/master/instantsearch/src/main/java/com/algolia/instantsearch/events/SearchProgressController.java#L98) when some requests are sent with `onStart()`, and will call `onStop()` when all current requests have returned.

 ## Hits
 <img src="assets/img/widget_Hits.png" class="img-object" align="right"/>

 The **Hits** widget is made to display your search results in a flexible way.
-Built over a [`RecyclerView`](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html), it displays a limited window into a large data set of search results.
+Built over a [`RecyclerView`][docs-recyclerview], it displays a limited window into a large data set of search results.

 This widget exposes a few attributes that you can set in its xml definition: